-The process plan for the Collins Chabane Local Municipality is guided by the Vhembe District IDP Framework as adopted by Vhembe District Municipality during a council.
+The process plan for the Collins Chabane Local Municipality is guided by the Vhembe District IDP Framework as adopted by Vhembe District Municipality during a council meeting held in August 2021.
 This is to ensure proper district alignment with all the strategic plans.
-The IDP Process Plan for Collins Chabane Local Municipality for 2023/24 financial year was also presented and adopted at a Rep Forum held in August 2022.
-It was then approved and adopted by Municipal Council on the 27thAugust 2021 with Council resolution: A10/27/08/2021
+The IDP Process Plan for Collins Chabane Local Municipality for 2021/22 financial year was also presented and adopted at a Rep Forum held on 17th August 2021.
+It was then approved and adopted by Municipal Council on the 27th August 2021 with Council resolution: A10/27/08/2021